 |STIS Instrument Handbook|

 During regular STIS operations, the majority of existing STIS data is non-proprietary and available for retrieval from the HST Data Archive.
-The data include, but are not limited to, observations obtained as ERO observations, the STIS Archival Pure Parallel Program, the ongoing calibration programs (see Chapter 17), data taken in connection with the Hubble Deep Fields (North, South, and Ultra Deep Fields), and GTO and GO observations that are no longer proprietary.
+The data include, but are not limited to, data taken under the Treasury GO Programs and Long-Term GO Programs.
+Observations taken as part of our Calibration program are nominally non-proprietary as soon as they are in the archive.
+Additionally, GTO and GO observations normally become available when their proprietary periods expire.
+For most programs this occurs one year after the data is archived, although for selected programs a shorter period may apply.
 You can use the HST Archive Web interface to search for such data directly.
 Any such data may be freely acquired, as described in the STIS Data Handbook, for technical or scientific use.
 Examples of non-proprietary STIS science data are shown as illustrative examples interspersed in this Handbook.
 At present, all STIS data taken prior to the Side-2 failure on 2004-Aug-03 are non-proprietary.All STIS data collected prior to the Side-2 failure were reprocessed through a modified version of the ingest pipeline, and the archive databases were repopulated.
 This allowed any changes in the processing software and reference file updates effective at the time of reprocessing to be reflected in the archive catalog.
 Unlike during original ingest, during this recalibration all raw and calibrated data files produced were saved.
 This static archive has now been made available to the community in place of OTFR (On-the-Fly-Recalibration).
 This will allow old STIS data obtained prior to the failure in 2004 to be retrieved without waiting for the OTFR procedures to run.
 It should be noted that any changes to the software or reference files made after the 2006 reprocessing will not be reflected in the static archive.
 See also:As part of this STIS re-calibration and re-ingest, those science exposures that lacked auto-wavecals, but for which GO wavecals are available, were identified, and the science data and lamp exposures were combined into associations that treat the GO wavecals in the same way as auto-wavecals.

 New STIS data taken after the 2009 repair will be processed through OTFR when requested from the HST archive.
 This will allow the data to be calibrated with the most up-to-date versions of the software and reference files.
 GO wavecals will now be associated with the corresponding science exposures in the same manner as auto-wavecal exposures and will not appear in the archive catalog as independent datasets.